HTarzwell/downTime/README.md

 development tests (which should have been locally hosted) from my production app on Heroku.
 After that, things progressed very smoothly with building the initial client sign-ups and sign-ins.

+The change password function was much less smooth.
+I had to leave it for the time being and move along.

+### Outstanding Issues for Day Two:

+-Change Password client web app function not working

+## Day Three